 During excavations in the 1970s a Christian 'magic square' dating from 175AD was found.
 This coded inscription spells the word Paternoster, the opening words of the Lord's Prayer in Latin.
 It’s the oldest evidence of Christianity in the country.

-Seven roads met at the fort, more than at any other site in the North.
+Seven roads met at the fort, more than at any other site in the North, one leads north east to Castleshaw Roman Fort, the vestigal remains of which can be seen below Standedge and above Delph in Saddleworth.
 Future movements of people and resources would, for convenience sake, move along these routes and come directly through Manchester.
 Roman authority officially abandoned Britain in 410 AD and eventually, the Saxons moved in.

 Parts of the Roman fort have been reconstructed in Castlefield including the north gate and part of the west wall, along with foundation recreations of the granary buildings and some of the village structures outside the walls.
 A genuine stretch of wall remains hidden beneath a rail arch and is sadly inaccessible.
 Perhaps the main legacy of the Roman period comes with the name of the city complete with a delicious slice of hilarious nineteenth century reinterpretation..

 The Victorians thought Manchester’s Roman name was Mancenion and that’s how it appears in Ford Madox Brown’s Town Hall murals.
 Some Manchester men translated this fancifully as ‘city of men’.
 Modern scholarship now believes the name to have been Mamucium or ‘breast-shaped hill’ – a very different notion.
 Meanwhile, the Latin word 'castrum' meaning fort was twisted into the 'chester' element of the city’s name.
 Bravissimo, a lingerie retailer, once used the real Roman name in a promotional campaign.